Robert Harper (actor): Career

-Following his college graduation, Harper took a job at Arena Stage, where he performed in plays by Shakespeare, Ibsen, Miller, and Wilder.

-He appeared on Broadway in a revival of Once in a Lifetime (directed by Tom Moore), The Inspector General, and the original cast of Arthur Miller's The American Clock.
+Following his college graduation, Harper took a job at Arena Stage, where he performed in plays by Shakespeare, Ibsen, Miller, and Wilder.He appeared on Broadway in a revival of Once in a Lifetime (directed by Tom Moore), The Inspector General, and the original cast of Arthur Miller's The American Clock.

 Harper was perhaps most well known for his role as Sharkey in Once Upon a Time in America.
 He also portrayed Charlie Gereson in Creepshow.
 Other film credits include Wiseguy, Final Analysis, The Insider, Deconstructing Harry, and Molly.

 Harper played lawyers on several occasions and said he had an interest in the law.
-Harper played Bubba Weisberger on the 1987 – 1988 sitcom Frank's Place.
+He played Bubba Weisberger on the 1987–1988 sitcom Frank's Place.
 Harper's immersion into the character included spending a month at Tulane University Law School, carrying a novel by Southern writer Walker Percy while on the set, and reading short stories by Tennessee Williams.
-A Chicago Tribune review called Harper " a slow-moving joy to behold as the seersucker-rumpled lawyer".
+A Chicago Tribune review called Harper "a slow-moving joy to behold as the seersucker-rumpled lawyer."

 In May 2007, Harper delivered the Commencement Address at University College, Rutgers.

 Personal life and death

 On May 30, 1981, he married Lisa Pelikan, an actress.

-He was later married to a Dutch woman, Sascha Noorthoorn van der Kruyff, and died in Rotterdam.
+He was later married to a Dutch woman, Sascha Noorthoorn van der Kruyff, and he died in Rotterdam.